 - 708.17-1.
-The Nation's Child Welfare attorney or the Department shall initiate proceedings under this section by filing a petition with the Court, signed by a person who has knowledge of the facts alleged or is informed of them and believes them to be true. - 708.17-2.
+The Nation's Child Welfare attorney or the Department shall initiate proceedings under this section by filing a petition with the Court, signed by a person who has knowledge of the facts alleged or is informed of them and believes them to be true.
+Upon filing with the Court, the Department shall provide a copy of the petition to the parties by personal service or, if personal service is not possible, by certified mail with return receipt requested. - 708.17-2.
 The petition shall include the following: - (a) The name, birth date, address, and tribal affiliation of the child; - (b) The names, birth dates, addresses, and tribal affiliation of the child's parent, guardian, legal custodian or spouse, if any; or if no such person can be identified, the name and address of the nearest relative; - (c) Whether the child is in custody, and, if so, the place where the child is being held and the date and time he or she was taken into custody unless there is reasonable cause to believe that such disclosure would result in imminent danger to the child or legal custodian; - (d) A Uniform Child Custody Jurisdiction and Enforcement Act affidavit; - (e) A plain and concise statement of facts upon which the allegations are based, including the dates, times, and location at which the alleged acts occurred.
 If the child is being held in custody outside his or her home, the statement shall include information showing that continued placement of the child in the home would be contrary to the welfare of the child and the efforts that were made to prevent the removal of the child, while assuring that the child's health, welfare, and safety are the paramount concerns; and - (f) Any other information as deemed necessary by the Court. - 708.17-3.
 The petition shall state if any of the facts required for a petition are not known or cannot be ascertained by the petitioner. - 708.17-4.
 A petition may be amended at any time at the discretion of the Court.
-An amended petition may be given to the parties directly by the Nation's Child Welfare attorney or the Indian Child Welfare Worker or served on the parties pursuant to the Oneida Judiciary Rules of Civil Procedure.
+Upon filing with the Court, the Department shall provide a copy of the amended petition to the parties by certified mail with return receipt requested.